css-var-theme

 const theme_store = useTheme({ initial: my_theme })

--Tag is added to the head which will map this theme to the following css-variables:
+During initialization a <style>-Tag is added to the head which will map this theme to the following css-variables:

 :root {